RStudio, R Homework Help, Statistics Help

 Economics and Econometrics Assignments

 Both economics and econometrics (application of the statistical methodology to economic data) theory add extra constraints on the way modeling is done.
-These constraints restrict your model to represent reality and economic theory better.
+These constraints restrict your model to represent reality and economic theory better (it works the same way as conservation laws in physics!).
 Once such a model is completed, it can explain or predict out-of-sample data with extra precision.
+This is why we use theory at all.

 However, beware that using economics or econometrics theory incorrectly results in poorer performance of your model!
 This is why deep understanding is necessary.
 The data in economics and econometrics is primarily time series.
 It is not a simple regression-like procedure, because there are extra assumptions to be followed (if you are curious, check out the Wikipedia article on econometrics methods).